LeaderPortfolio

 2010

-Became Sole Owner of Czech Coal
+Became sole owner of Czech Coal

-Became the sole owner of Czech Coal.
+Became the sole owner of Czech Coal, significantly developing the company.

 2006

-Entered energy sector
+Entered the energy sector

 Invested in Czech Coal.